RedisGrafana/RedisGrafana/docs/quickstart.md

     Redis Explorer plugin requires Redis Data Source and Redis Application plugin.

-- Download the latest version from [Releases](https://github.com/RedisGrafana/grafana-redis-explorer/releases).
+- Download the latest version from the [Releases](https://github.com/RedisGrafana/grafana-redis-explorer/releases).
 - Unzip an archive to the `plugins/` folder for local Grafana installation or Docker's volume.

 ## Configuration